Friday, 2 December 2016

 Beautiful garden of the haveli.
 23.08.2016.

-View of another side.
+View from another side.
 23.08.2016.

-Old guest house of the haveli.
+An old guest house of the haveli.
 23.08.2016.

 Front view of the haveli in Mukhiana.
 22.03.2016.

-Full view of the haveli, and its lawns.
+Full view of the haveli and its lawns.
 22.03.2016.

 West wing of the haveli.
 22.03.2016.